 Another limitation of the preliminary study was the framing of the instructions.
 Generally, we told participants that they would earn or lose points if they disclosed beneficial or dangerous information.
 In truth, any of those disclosures could yield any of the possible outcomes despite the information’s description.
 The replication study’s instructions better reflected that the consequences of disclosures would be uncertain.
 We told participants that beneficial or dangerous disclosures could earn or detract points (see Appendix).

 Method

+We preregistered the hypotheses, power analyses, procedures, materials, data exclusion criteria, and analysis plan before data collection.
+The preregistration is available here: https://osf.io/ru8j5

 Participants

 We aimed to maintain a minimum sample size of N = 300 participants (Age ≥ 18 years) after data exclusions.
 Prospective participants (students and community members) were notified of the study via a university participant pool and online advertisements.
 The preliminary study indicated that N = 300 was sufficient to detect the effect sizes of interest (see Analysis Plan); moreover, that sample size was feasible given the resources available to us.